Dark Chocolate Chunk Cookies

 - 3 teaspoons cornstarch

 - 8 oz.
-Ghirardelli Bittersweet baking bars - chopped
+Ghirardelli Bittersweet baking bar – chopped

-Add the egg, yolk, and vanilla, and mix well.
+- Add the eggs, yolk, and vanilla, and mix well.

-After refrigerating dough, preheat oven and prepare baking sheet with payment paper.
+- After refrigerating dough, preheat oven and prepare baking sheet with parchment paper.

 - Measure out 1 1/2 inch balls and arrange on cookie sheet (eight at a time).